AckerlyXu/heima/articles/app-service-web/app-service-web-get-started-nodejs.md

 response.end("Hello Azure!");
 ```

-Commit your changes in git, and then push the code changes to Azure.
+Commit your changes in Git, and then push the code changes to Azure.

 ```bash
 git commit -am "updated output"